 However, if you plan to replace the carpet within the next couple of years—maybe you want to get a higher-grade carpet of your own choosing, or you would like to put in hardwood—then we would suggest that you do not upgrade the carpet.
 If you’re sure of your plans to rip out the carpet in the near future, then your money is better saved to be put towards the floor covering that you ultimately want.

 How to Upgrade

-If you choose to upgrade the carpet, then go with the highest upgrade the builder has, or the highest one that you can afford.
+If you choose to upgrade the carpet, then go with the highest upgrade the builder has or the highest one that you can afford.
 Likely, their top choice is not what would be considered as top quality by most carpet professionals, but it will give you more durability and better performance than the standard offering.

 Don’t Forget the Pad

 If you are planning to keep the builder’s carpet for longer than six months, then upgrade the underpad to the highest that the builder offers.
-If your budget is stretched thin, then I recommend upgrading the pad, and not the carpet.
+If your budget is stretched thin, then we recommend upgrading the pad, and not the carpet.
 A higher grade pad will help a carpet to feel and perform much better.

 There are many different types of carpet cushion, and each builder likely offers something different.
 See what the builder is offering, and then have a look at the recommended minimum specifications for each type of pad.

-Opt Out Completely
+Opt out Completely